samninja09/cortex-code-webui-udemy/prompt.md

 Now we are done with customer master, lets do the same for initial-load/sales-master csv file, it has total 2 csv files for sales data, do the same what is done for customer master.

+## Silver Layer + Dynamic Tables

+Next, we have to move data from bronze layer to silver layer using dynamic table approach as referred in our architectural diagram instruction and we will start with one table at a time.
+So lets start with region master table.
+Bronze layer tables may have duplicate records as copy command does not validate it, hence understand the entity domain and check duplicate records, also add column/record level quality check if necessary.
+Dynamic table shoudl have downstream lag and incremental approach.
+Do we need stream object in bronze layer or not, please propose an optimal solution to save cost